jakubBone/Client-Server-Application/README.md

    docker-compose up --build
    ```
    This command will:
-   - Start the SQLite Container
+   - Build nad run the PostgreSQL container (using the postgres:15 image) with pre-configured credentials
-   - Build and run the server application container (start to listen on port 5000)
+   - Build and run the server container (start to listen on port 5000)
-   The REST API will be accessible at http://localhost:8080.

 4. **Expose the Application**
    The application will be accessible at `http://localhost:5000`